Since this is the week of the year that we focus on being thankful, I want to share with you my thoughts on just that.

 Thankfulness opens your heart to My Presence and your mind to My thoughts.
 You may still be in the same place, with the same set of circumstances, but it is as if a light has been switched on, enabling you to see from My perspective, It is this Light of My Presence that removes the sting from adversity.
 Jesus Calling – Sarah Young

-We have so much to be grateful for in this great country.
+We have so much to be grateful for in this great country despite the circumstances we face.
 Don’t forget to count your blessings every day, not just on a holiday dedicated to Thanksgiving.
 Have a blessed Thanksgiving day with your family and friends!